daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 A network ACL contains a numbered list of rules and evaluates them in the increasing order while deciding whether to allow the traffic.

+Every subnet within a VPC must be associated with a network ACL.
+You can associate a network ACL with multiple subnets, but a subnet can only be associated with one network ACL at a time.

+Network ACLs do not filter traffic destined to and from the following:

+- Amazon Domain Name Services (DNS)
+- Amazon Dynamic Host Configuration Protocol (DHCP)
+- Amazon EC2 instance metadata
+- Amazon ECS task metadata endpoints
+- License activation for Windows instances
+- Amazon Time Sync Service

 ### Stateless packet filtering

 Network ACLs perform **stateless** packet filtering.
 They remember nothing and check packets that cross the subnet border each way i.e. inbound and outbound, double checking.
+Stateless firewalls must be configured to allow **both inbound and outbound** traffic i.e. ingress and egress directions.

 After a packet has entered a subnet, it must have its permissions evaluated for resources within the subnet.
 The VPC component that checks packet permissions for an EC2 instance is a **Security Group**.